processone/docs.ejabberd.im/content/admin/configuration/modules.md

 __Available options:__

 - **convert**: *{From: To}*
-Defines image convertion rules: the format in *From* will be converted to format in *To*.
+Defines image conversion rules: the format in *From* will be converted to format in *To*.
 The value of *From* can also be *default*, which is match-all rule.
 NOTE: the list of supported formats is detected at compile time depending on the image libraries installed in the system.